Off-Pump Coronary Artery Bypass Surgery

-If you have severe coronary artery disease, you are more likely to need coronary angioplasty
+If you have severe coronary artery disease, you're more likely to need coronary angioplasty

 or some type of CABG surgery.
 These treatments can help reduce chest pain and the

 risk for a heart attack as well as improve survival.
-It is possible that your type
+It's possible that your type

-of blockages will not respond as well to treatment with angioplasty.
-In this case,
+of blockages won't respond as well to treatment with angioplasty.
+In this case, you

-to angioplasty. in certain situations, one procedure or the other is clearly the best
+to angioplasty.
+In certain cases, 1 procedure or the other is clearly the best choice.

-choice.
-Talk with your healthcare provider about the risks and benefits of both.
-Also
+Talk with your healthcare provider about the risks and benefits of both and which

-Once you and your healthcare provider have decided on CABG, you and your healthcare
+Once you and your healthcare provider have decided on CABG, you'll both need to decide

 What are the risks of off-pump CABG?

-Off-pump CABG may provide a slightly lower risk of complications than CABG done with
+Off-pump CABG may have a slightly lower risk of complications than CABG done with

 a heart-lung machine.
-Your particular risks will vary based on your particular health
+Your own risks will vary based on your health condition, your

-conditions, your age, and other factors.
-In the off-pump technique, your risk of needing
+age, and other factors.
+In the off-pump method, your risk of needing

+another procedure

-another procedure to improve the heart's blood supply in the future is higher.
-Talk
+to improve the heart's blood supply in the future is higher.
+Talk with your healthcare